hawkeyedesi/learningblog/_posts/2020-01-27-self_attention_iclr2020.md

 ---
 toc: true
 layout: post
-description: On the Relationship between Self Attention and Convolutional Layers
+description: A review of the 2020 ICLR paper: On the Relationship between Self Attention and Convolutional Layers
 categories: [markdown]
-title: REVIEW: On the Relationship between Self Attention and Convolutional Layers
+title: On the Relationship between Self Attention and Convolutional Layers
 ---
 #### Background:
 This paper banks on the concept of transformers and self attention both of which are foriegn to me.
 So i start out doing a brief review on what the two concepts are and then move onto what this paper does and how it uses them.